 The hulking 1960 State Council Building is the only remaining Schlossplatz structure from the GDR era.
-It integrates an arched portal from the demolished Berlin City Palace from whose balcony Karl Liebknecht proclaimed a socialist republic on 9 November 1918.
+It integrates the arched portal from the demolished original Berlin City Palace from where Karl Liebknecht proclaimed a socialist republic on 9 November 1918.

-The foyer sports a kaleidoscopic glass window by the artist Walter Womacka that depicts the 'historical evolution' of the GDR from its 1918-19 revolutionary days to the founding of the state in 1949.
-The portraits in the centre show Liebknecht and Rosa Luxemburg, cofounders of the German Communist Party.
+The colourful window in the foyer is by the artist Walter Womacka and depicts scenes from the German workers' movement.
 Somewhat ironically, the building is now used by a private international business school financed by such blue-chip corporations as Bayer, Deutsche Bank and Siemens.